 With motivation and drive, as well as the support of on-the-job training programs, John Miller Madrid rapidly built his career.
-A few months after graduating from high school in 2017, he started working as an Associate at Amazon’s Sort Center in San Bernardino, CA. “Before starting my job, I worked with my uncle in his mechanic shop, helping fix cars and cleaning the shop,” said John.
+Soon after graduating from high school, he started working as an Associate at Amazon’s Sort Center in San Bernardino, CA. “Before starting my job, I worked with my uncle in his mechanic shop, helping fix cars and cleaning the shop,” said John.
 “I enjoyed working with cars and started considering commercial driving as a career field.”

-John desired to grow in his role at Amazon while pursuing his goal of earning a CDL.
-To this end, John pursued on-the-job training and support from PRIDE Industries.
-This support helped him succeed while making the workplace accessible in light of his learning disability.
+John desired to grow in his role at Amazon while working toward his goal of earning a CDL.
+To this end, John sought on-the-job training and support from PRIDE Industries.
+Ultimately, the support helped him succeed while making the workplace accessible in light of his learning disability.

 After the Hire: On-the-Job Training Programs for Long-Term Success